Frequently Asked Questions

 You can learn more about Psychodynamic psychotherapy here.

-• A referral from your family physician is not needed to begin psychotherapy sessions at the Centre for Psychodynamic Insights.
-You can contact us directly at (647) 493-0510 or by email at info@adnanzoubi.com to book an initial consultation.
+• No. A referral is not required to begin psychodynamic psychotherapy at the Centre for Psychodynamic Insights.

-• Payments are made by Interac e-transfer or by financing through Medicaid by iFinance here.
+• Payments are made by credit card, debit card, Interac e-Transfer, or by financing through Medicard by iFinance.
 Invoices are provided on the day of the session for insurance purposes.

 Psychotherapy services are eligible medical expenses that can be claimed on your tax returns every year.